 Photometry

-Basic information on the photometric calculations needed can be found in IALA Guideline G1148 - Determination of Required Luminous Intensity for Marine Signal Lights [1].
+Basic information on the photometric calculations needed in design of leading lines can be found in IALA Guideline G1148 - Determination of Required Luminous Intensity for Marine Signal Lights [1].
+Based on this guideline the following parameters are / have to be considered in calculation of leading lights… or some other introduction to the following.

 EFL Illuminance at the eye of the observer produced by the front light